Annie and the Old One: Teaching and themes

 The novel focuses on dealing with death, the grief that comes with family death, and family relationships.
-Teaching resources recommend using the book to teach elementary children how to deal with grief and managing feelings.
+Teaching resources recommend using the book to teach elementary children how to deal with grief and manage feelings.

 Reception

-Publishers Weekly described the book effectively dealing with "a difficult challenge" for children and that the illustrations "reflect the dignity of the text."
+Publishers Weekly described the book as effectively dealing with "a difficult challenge" for children and said that the illustrations "reflect the dignity of the text."